STRATEGY

 Software as a Service was designed to be a more convenient way for businesses to implement enterprise applications.
 However, on the vendor side, the new distribution approach complicates matters in the sales department.

-Try explaining this to a salesperson who has for years relied on big, fat commissions from the large deals.
-The shift toward realizing commissions based on low-revenue monthly subscriptions could have many sales staff worrying if they'll be able to make their next mortgage check.
+Try explaining this to a salesperson who has for years relied on big, fat commissions from large deals.
+The shift toward realizing commissions based on low-revenue monthly subscriptions could have many sales staff worrying if they’ll be able to make their next mortgage check.
 Furthermore, instead of being big game hunters looking for a handful of trophies each year, sales staff need to sell a high volume of products to earn the same amount of income.

 No Perfect Solution

-The webinar presenters -- Jeff Kaplan, founder of THINKStrategies; Tom Wilson, president of the Wilson Group; and Liz Cobb, CEO of Makana Solutions -- agreed on one thing: There is no perfect compensation formula, but there are plenty of benefits to subscription service sales.
+The webinar presenters — Jeff Kaplan, founder of THINKStrategies; Tom Wilson, president of the Wilson Group; and Liz Cobb, CEO of Makana Solutions — agreed on one thing: There is no perfect compensation formula, but there are plenty of benefits to subscription service sales.

-Perhaps a vendor wants to keep its sales staff chasing after new business .
-In that case, the vendor can pay the salesperson a lump sum up front, based on what the life of the contract is worth, Wilson suggested.
-The risk here is that the client may not follow through with the contract and the vendor loses money on the deal.
+Perhaps a vendor wants to keep its sales staff chasing after new business.
+In that case, the vendor can pay the salesperson a lump sum upfront, based on what the life of the contract is worth, Wilson suggested.
+The risk here is that the client may not follow through with the contract, and the vendor loses money on the deal.

 Cobb suggested a more radical approach that calls for a sales department makeover: For large accounts with heavy demands, she envisions teams of four splitting up the workload: one to generate leads, another to close deals, a third to manage the details of the account, and a fourth to provide customer service.
 Makana has developed a CRM program to organize the responsibilities of the newly formed crew.